Publication: September 2025

 User Preferences for Indoor Plants in Academic Library Space

 1Zihadur Rahman; 2Dil Afroz Bente Aziz; 3Md.
 Fujael Ahmed; 4Md.
 Ershadul Haque; 5Puza Moni Bhattacharyya; 6Md.
-Armanul Haque; 7Sabuj Kumar Chaudhuri; 8Sk Mizanul Haque
+Armanul Haque

 NA